rahulraghatate/beautiful-jekyll/_posts/2017-09-20-Exploring American Presidential Elections [1948-2012] for different income groups.md

 y=logit[P(Bush)]

-**“divide by 4”** rule
+**“divide by 4”** rule \
-_The maximum change in probability associated with a one unit change in x is the coefficient of x divided by four_ For each income group change the model probability changes by up to about 7.5%.Consider income group 4 to group 5.
+_The maximum change in probability associated with a one unit change in x is the coefficient of x divided by four_.
+For each income group change the model probability changes by up to about 7.5%.\
+Consider income group 4 to group 5.
 ```{r}
 library(boot)
 inv.logit(-1.27+0.298*4)